What's the meaning of the phrase 'Hard-hearted'?

 Ne no tere ne wette his face, but he was so hard-herted.

-The last on that list, whole-hearted, is atypical in that it is a 19th century term and derives from a different meaning of 'hearted', i.e. 'courageous;spirited'.
+The last on that list, whole-hearted, is atypical in that it is a 19th century term and derives from a different meaning of 'hearted', that is, 'courageous;spirited'.

 The transition from literal to figurative meaning is matched by the transition in the spelling of the terms.
 Initially, the two words were usually written separately, then later as a hyphenated pair and finally as a single word.
 Someone with a 'light heart' was initially 'light hearted', later 'light-hearted' and more recently 'lighthearted' - for example: